aleynahukmet/life-expectancy-prediction/README.md

 <p align="center">
    <img alt="Ekran Resmi 2021-06-28 01 15 28" src="https://user-images.githubusercontent.com/87663976/143217634-99cb184b-1684-4c50-b22c-88733deeb62e.png">
 </p>
 Then I wanted to show the relation between life expectancy and other features.
 I first visualized the top ten countries with the highest life expectancy with a barplot.
 After that, I plotted a scatter plot of life expectancy with other features, it did not only make a better understanding of the relation between features and life expectancy but also showed there were outliers in our dataset.
 To see outliers better I plotted a boxplot to visualize them.
 Many variables on our dataset including the target variable (life expectancy) had outliers.
-But I let the outliers stay and decided to deal with them later.
+But I let the outliers stay and decided to deal with them later

 # Correlation